 - low blood pressure on standing (known as postural hypotension)

 Many people with Wernicke syndrome go on to develop symptoms of Korsakoff syndrome, such as severe short-term memory loss, and trouble forming new memories and learning new things.

-If you think that you, or someone you know, may have Wernicke encephalopathy, it's very important to get medical help straight away.
+If you think that you, or someone you know, may have Wernicke encephalopathy, it is very important to get medical help straight away.

 How is Wernicke encephalopathy diagnosed?

-People with Wernicke encephalopathy don't always display the same symptoms, so it can be hard to diagnose the condition correctly.
+People with Wernicke encephalopathy do not always display the same symptoms, so it can be hard to diagnose the condition correctly.
 Sometimes, it can be mistaken for other problems that cause confusion, such as alcohol withdrawal or severe liver disease.